skambo/heracles/README.md

           `-- test_money_formatter_helper.rb
   ```
    1. The app directory contains the controller that receives input from the UI and formats the input using a helper
       method defined in the helper file.
 The app directory also includes the views rendered as HTML pages to the user
    2. There are three test folders, for unit, integration and ui tests.
-       - The unit test folder holds functionality tests for money formatting method defined in our helper.
+       - The unit test folder holds functionality tests for the money formatting method defined in our helper.
-       Rantly is used to generate inputs and aid in property based testing, and Minitest as the unit test framework.
+       Rantly is used to generate inputs and aid in property based testing.
+Minitest is the unit test framework in use.
        - The integration test folder holds component tests that test that whenever the controller URL is called, it receives the input,
        validates and invokes the formatting functionality to run the conversion and return a formatted string.
        - UI folder holds UI tests that ensure the UI components are available ( an input text field, and a 'submit' button).
         The test goes on to check that when a user clicks 'submit', the input is formatted.
+Another UI test verifies that
+        a flash error message is displayed to the user if no input amount is entered.
    3. The Rakefile defines three tasks, one to run each type of test. ( unit, integration and ui tests)
    4. The Gemfile lists the dependencies used by the Heracles app.
    5. The config file imports the application and makes it available for use.

 **How to install**
- - Pre - requisites
- -      Install Ruby 2.6.3
+ - Pre - requisites: Install Ruby 2.6.3
  - Run `bundle install`
  - Run `shotgun` to start the application server